Wreath Macdonald operators: Quantum toroidal algebra

 where we set $\lambda_b=0$ for all $b>\ell(\lambda)$. \end{lem}

 \begin{proof} Comparing (\ref{EigenLemma}) to (\ref{HEigen}), we need to establish the equality

 We note that here, we consider $(1-t^{\pm kr})^{-1}$ as a geometric series.
-The summands on the right hand side of (\ref{AddRemoveEnd}) are $t$-shifts of the characters of the boxes immediately to the right of the rows of $D(\lambda)$ whose contents are congruent to $p$ modulo $r$.
-We can account for these coordinates by starting at each addable box of $D(\lambda)$, going straight up, and ending the search once we are diagonally adjacent to a removable box.
-This is exactly what the left hand side of (\ref{AddRemoveEnd}) does, although we note that the addable and removable boxes that cancel each other out need not have the same color. \end{proof}
+The summands on the right hand side of (\ref{AddRemoveEnd}) are $qt$-shifts of the characters of color $p+1$ boxes that are the rightmost boxes in their row.
+We can account for these coordinates by starting at each addable box of $D(\lambda)$, going straight up until we reach a box of color $p+1$, then moving upwards by intervals of $r$, and ending the search once we are above the $qt$-shift of the removable box above it.
+This is exactly what the left hand side of (\ref{AddRemoveEnd}) does.
+We illustrate this with Figure \ref{fig:EigenLem}. \end{proof}